jessemorley/glassons-scripts/README.md

 # Glassons Scripts

-AppleScript utilities for Capture One workflow automation at Glassons.

-## Scripts

 ### Rename and Export Rated Images
-Exports 1-5 star rated images from Capture One to JPG format for the Glassons Ecom system.
+Renames and exports rated images from Capture One to a defined local output folder.
+Images are exported as JPGs (2000 x 2547px) with web sharpening, ready for upload.
 Handles conflict resolution when re-running with different selections.

 **Recommended shortcut:** Command + 6